ThomasVrancken/info9023-mlops/directed_work/01_git_cicd/README.md

     This is often easier than resolving conflicts locally, especially for simple conflicts.

-8. **Delete branches**: when you have finished working on a branch, i.e., your changes have been merged and the pull request has been accepted, you can delete the branch using the following command:
+8. **Delete branches**.
+When you have finished working on a branch, i.e., your changes have been merged and the pull request has been accepted, you can delete the branch using the following command
     ```bash
     git branch -d <branch_name>
     ```
     This is a "safe delete": Git will warn you if the branch contains unmerged changes.

-- If you want to force delete a branch (even if it has unmerged changes), use uppercase `-D`:
+- If you want to force delete a branch (even if it has unmerged changes), use uppercase `-D`
     ```bash
     git branch -D <branch_name>
     ```
     :warning: Use with caution - you may lose work that hasn't been merged elsewhere.

-9. **Keep your branch up to date**: when working on a long-lived feature branch, other branches (e.g., main or develop) may have received updates from colleagues.
+9. **Keep your branch up to date**.
+When working on a long-lived feature branch, other branches (e.g., main or develop) may have received updates from colleagues.
 To incorporate those changes into your branch, you have two primary options: **merge** or **rebase**.

-**Option 1**: Merge (Recommended for Simplicity).\
+**Option 1**.
+Merge (Recommended for Simplicity).\
 Merging integrates the latest changes from main into your branch, preserving the history of both branches.

 ![merge](./img/merge.svg)